 Solution #3- Call a professional computer repair service.

-All you have to worry about then is my name and phone number.
-Depending on the problem, the cost could be as low as $45 and range up to $300 and the work can be done within a few hours or the next day.
+Depending on the problem, the cost could be as low as $50 and the work can be done within a few hours or the next day.
 I can do it remotely no matter where you are.